rajeshv23/twydev.github.io/_posts/2020-04-13-javascript-compendium.md

 - No hoisting.
 - Will not create Global object property.
 - No redeclaration.
 Must assign value on declaration.

+**special note on var**

+Calling `var` at the top level creates a property of the Global object.
+It is not a copy of the variable.
+It is the exact same variable.

 ### Hoisting